-Levinson Heart Institute at Chippenham Hospital was Virginia's first hospital when it opened in 2003 and cares for more hearts, veins, and arteries than any other health system in Central Virginia.
+Levinson Heart Institute at Chippenham Hospital was Virginia's first heart hospital when it opened in 2003 and cares for more hearts, veins, and arteries than any other health system in Central Virginia.

 Accredited Chest Pain Centers

 Many of HCA Virginia's hospitals are Accredited Chest Pain Centers and have been awarded by Healthgrades as Five-Star Recipients for a variety of heart treatments.
-This means they can offer you expert, effective care when you need it most.
+This means they can offer you skilled, effective care when you need it most.

 Cardiac catheterization laboratories (cath labs)